Apply for a Pearls and Precious Stones Trading License in Dubai

 AML compliance mandatory: goAML registration required for all precious stone traders

-What the Pearls and Precious Stones Trading Licence Covers
+What the Pearls and Precious Stones Trading License Covers

 Activity Code 4773.12 authorises the retail and wholesale trading of natural and cultured pearls, diamonds, rubies, sapphires, emeralds, and other precious and semi-precious stones.
-The licence is classified as a Trading Licence under the Trading category and is issued by Dubai South Business Hub Free Zone.
+The license is classified as a Trading License under the Trading category and is issued by Dubai South Business Hub Free Zone.

 International gem traders and wholesalers seeking a Gulf-based distribution hub